ruby/www.ruby-lang.org/en/news/_posts/2014-09-19-ruby-2-0-0-p576-is-released.md

 lang: en
 ---

 We are pleased to announce the release of Ruby 2.0.0-p576, to celebrate the holding of [RubyKaigi2014](http://rubykaigi.org/2014) in Japan now.

 This release includes many bugfixes, such as:

-* many fixes of memory leaks and using extra memory.
+* many fixes of memory leaks and using extra memory,
-* many fixes of platform-specific issues (especially in build process).
+* many fixes of platform-specific issues (especially in build process),
-* many document fixes.
+* many documentation fixes.

 See [tickets](https://bugs.ruby-lang.org/projects/ruby-200/issues?set_filter=1&amp;status_id=5)
 and [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v2_0_0_576/ChangeLog) for details.